defcronyke/epaper-idf/README.md

 ---

-## [ ¡This is a work in progress!
+## [ This is a work in progress!
 Check back later for progress... ]

 ---